 A set up where two or more parties engage in an exchange of goods, services and the information is called a market.
 Ideally, a market is a place where two or more parties are involved in buying and selling.
 The two parties involved in a transaction are called seller and buyer.
+This Forms of markets economics project will include all the projects guidelines and the required titles you need for the completion of the project

 - Market Size: